 Thank you for visiting our website and for your interest in our company and our products.
 We take the protection of your private data seriously and want you to feel safe when visiting our website.
 Below we inform you how we collect personal data when users visit our website.
 In compliance with applicable data protection regulations, we inform you which personal data we collect

 - when you register for our newsletter

-- in the contact form
+- in forms

 as well as the purposes for which we use this data and how we use it, in order to optimise our services to you.